peterhinch/micropython-async/FASTPOLL.md

 run with lower latency by designing them to use the stream I/O mechanism.
 The program `fast_io/ms_timer.py` provides an example.

+Practical cases exist where the `foo()` tasks are not time-critical: in such cases the performance of time critical tasks may be enhanced by enabling `foo()` to submit for rescheduling in a way which does not compete with tasks requiring a fast response.
+In essence "slow" operations tolerate longer latency and longer time delays so that fast operations meet their performance targets.
+Examples are:

+ * User interface code.
+A system with ten pushbuttons might have a coro running on each.
+A GUI touch detector coro needs to check a touch against sequence of objects.
+Both may tolerate 100ms of latency before users notice any lag.
+ * Networking code: a latency of 100ms may be dwarfed by that of the network.
+ * Mathematical code: there are cases where time consuming calculations may take place which are tolerant of delays.
+Examples are statistical analysis, sensor fusion and astronomical calculations.
+ * Data logging.

 ###### [Contents](./FASTPOLL.md#contents)

 # 3. The modified version

+The `fast_io` version adds `ioq_len=0` and `lp_len=0` arguments to
+`get_event_loop`.
+These determine the lengths of I/O and low priority queues.
-The `fast_io` version adds an `ioq_len=0` argument to `get_event_loop`.
-The zero default causes the scheduler to operate as per the official version.
+The zero defaults cause the queues not to be instantiated.
+The scheduler operates as per the official version.
 If an I/O queue length > 0 is provided, I/O performed by `StreamReader` and `StreamWriter` objects will be prioritised over other coros.
+If a low priority queue length > 0 is specified, tasks have an option to yield in such a way to minimise competition with other tasks.

 Arguments to `get_event_loop()`:
- 1. `runq_len` Length of normal queue.
+ 1. `runq_len=16` Length of normal queue.
 Default 16 tasks.
- 2. `waitq_len` Length of wait queue.
-Default 16.
+ 2. `waitq_len=16` Length of wait queue.
- 3. `ioq_len` Length of I/O queue.
-Default 0.
+ 3. `ioq_len=0` Length of I/O queue.
+Default: no queue is created.
+ 4. `lp_len=0` Length of low priority queue.
+Default: no queue.

+## 3.1 Fast I/O

 Device drivers which are to be capable of running at high priority should be written to use stream I/O: see